Latest Drift (DRIFT) News Update

 TLDR

-The chatter around $DRIFT is a tense mix of shock over a massive hack and cautious hope for a comeback.
+The chatter around $DRIFT is a tense mix of cautious hope and deep skepticism as the protocol attempts a comeback.
 Here’s what’s trending:

 Deep Dive